CryoInTheCloud/NASA-UW-Hackweek-2024-FMI-Project/README.md

 ## The Purpose of the project

-The purpose of the project is to compare AVIRIS-NG Surface Spectral Reflectance measurements to simulated albedo results modeled with the Two-streAm Radiative TransfEr in Snow TARTES.
+The purpose of the project is to validate SnowEX data from March 19 2021.
+This is achieved by comparing AVIRIS-NG surface spectral reflectance and field spectrometer measurements to simulated albedo results.
+Surface reflectance is modeled with with the Two-streAm Radiative TransfEr in Snow TARTES and Imaging Spectroscopy Snow and Ice Algorithm.
 Beyond this, the aim is to simulate the effects of surface roughness on snow albedo with a TARTES extension model.
-I propose continuing with writing an article on the data analysis results after the NASA UW Hackweek event.
-We have a great collaborative network at the Finnish Meteorological Institute FMI.
-This ensures our team gets proper advice from the experts in the field of remote sensing and in situ spectrometric measurements of snow as well as TARTES modeling advice.

 ## What is albedo, and why does it matter?